-Expert career advice tailored for the UK market in 2026.
-Master interview preparation, salary negotiation, and job search strategies for British employers.
+Expert career advice tailored for the US market in 2026.
+Master interview preparation, salary negotiation, and job search strategies for US employers.

-The UK job market in 2026 presents unique opportunities and challenges.
+The US job market in 2026 presents unique opportunities and challenges.
 With unemployment at historic lows (3.7% according to ONS data), key growth industries like technology, healthcare, green energy, and fintech are actively hiring.
-However, navigating the British job market requires understanding regional variations, employment rights, and cultural differences from other markets.
+However, navigating the US job market requires understanding regional variations, employment rights, and cultural differences from other markets.

-This comprehensive guide covers everything from FTSE 100 interview preparation to remote job search strategies.
-Whether you're a graduate targeting London tech startups (Revolut, Monzo, Deliveroo) or an experienced professional seeking roles at established corporates (HSBC, Sky, Unilever), these proven strategies will help you navigate every stage of your UK career journey.
+This comprehensive guide covers everything from Fortune 500 interview preparation to remote job search strategies.
+Whether you're a graduate targeting New York tech startups (Revolut, Monzo, Deliveroo) or an experienced professional seeking roles at established corporates (HSBC, Sky, Unilever), these proven strategies will help you navigate every stage of your Worldwide career journey.

 Understanding which industries are growing and where hiring is concentrated helps you target your job search effectively:

-Salary and cost of living vary dramatically across UK regions.
+Salary and cost of living vary dramatically across Worldwide regions.
 Understanding these differences helps you make informed career decisions:

-Deep-dive guides covering every stage of your UK job search and career development:
+Deep-dive guides covering every stage of your US job search and career development:

-40% of UK jobs are filled through recruitment agencies (Reed.co.uk data).
-Unlike the US where direct applications dominate, UK recruiters play a major role as gatekeepers to unadvertised roles.
+40% of US and global jobs are filled through recruitment agencies (LinkedIn data).
+Unlike the US where direct applications dominate, US recruiters play a major role as gatekeepers to unadvertised roles.

-Understanding UK employment rights and norms is crucial if you're new to the British job market:
+Understanding Worldwide employment rights and norms is crucial if you're new to the US job market:

 |---|---|---|